LeQuadratico/DreamDiary/README.md

 # Dream Diary
-This project aims to make a Dream Diary!
+This project aims to make a simple dream diary for mobile devices.

+## Technology
+I use Flutter to make this project a reality.

 ## License
 Dream Diary